maegul/ResChapter/our-first-web-page.md

 # Our First Web Page

-# Objectives
+## Objectives

 1. Get set up with the tools we need to make a web page.
 2. Make our first HTML file.
-3. Add our first javascript data visualisation program to our web page.
+3. Add our first interactive data visualisation with javascript to our web page.
 4. Upload the files to our first internet home.

 ---